How to Use Wayback Machine for Twitter

 Use Wayback Machine for Twitter research with a repeatable Xarchive workflow for profiles and tweets.

-This guide is for users who understand Wayback Machine at a high level but need a practical Twitter-specific process.
+This guide is for users who understand Wayback Machine at a high level but need a practical Twitter-specific process that starts from search intent and ends with a clean exported evidence bundle.

-Quick answer: Use Xarchive to query Internet Archive CDX records for Twitter URLs, focus on the right date range, and validate captures before exporting results.
+Quick answer: Use Xarchive to query Internet Archive CDX records for Twitter URLs, narrow to the right date range, compare the strongest timestamps, and export the validated captures in a format that fits your workflow.

 Step-by-Step